jkirkwin/CSC360/file system/README.md

 check whether we have done this population (if not, do it then).
 Alternatively, we could ask that the user call a setup function before using the library.
 This falls in line nicely with a cleanup-style function mentioned in the checkpointing note above.
+    OPTED FOR THE SECOND OPTION (INIT, FLUSH, TERMINATE)